adolfintel/TDF/README.md

 Sets the preferred audio driver for Wine.
 This can be useful if you have crackling audio or if one of the drivers has a lower latency than the others.
 Default is usually fine.

 Possible values:
-* `pulse`: use PulseAudio (you may also want to add `export PULSE_LATENCY_MSEC=20` for lower latency in music games or `export PULSE_LATENCY_MSEC=120` if you have crackling/dropouts)
+* `pulse`: use PulseAudio (you may also want to add `export PULSE_LATENCY_MSEC=20` for lower latency in rhythm games or `export PULSE_LATENCY_MSEC=120` if you have crackling/dropouts)
 * `alsa`: use ALSA
 * `jack`: use Jack
 * `default` (default): let Wine decide

-Note: Choosing a driver that doesn't exist in Wine or in your system will result in no sound being played.
+Note: Choosing a driver that doesn't exist in Wine or is not installed in your system will result in no sound being played.

 Note: Wine doesn't natively support PipeWire yet, it uses PulseAudio by default for compatibility if you're using PipeWire.